ELEai/tutorials/xgboost-life-insurance-risk-model.md

 # Life Insurance Risk Model with XGBoost on AWS SageMaker
-In this tutorial we will revisit the Kaggle competition Prudential LIfe Insurance Assessment and re-create  the solution published by Anton Laptiev using AWS SageMaker.
+In this tutorial we will revisit the Kaggle competition [Prudential LIfe Insurance Assessment](https://www.kaggle.com/c/prudential-life-insurance-assessment) and re-create  the solution published by [Anton Laptiev](https://github.com/AntonUBC/Prudential-Life-Insurance-Assessment) using AWS SageMaker.

-__Launch an AWS SageMaker Jupyter Notebook Instance and create an IAM Role.__
+### Launch an AWS SageMaker Jupyter Notebook Instance and create an IAM Role
 1. Click on “Create Notebook Instance”.
 2. Name the instance “life-insurance-risk” and keep the instance type as “ml.t2.medium”
 3. Create a new IAM role.